Updated on November 3, 2022

-Can a landlord evict tenants before coronavirus or the stay at home order lifts?
 Can they begin the process of eviction before the pandemic is over?
 Here is what you need to know.

 In California, an eviction action is called “unlawful detainer”.
 An unlawful detainer occurs when a tenant, without the permission of their landlord, remains in possession of a premises after the landlord has terminated the tenancy.
 Generally, before a landlord may properly initiate an unlawful detainer action, the landlord must provide the tenant notice.
 Then, if a tenant refuses to move out, the landlord then files a complaint with the Court.
 (California Code of Civil Procedure Section 1166a(a).)
 However, due to the Coronavirus pandemic, some of these rules have temporarily changed.
 Furthermore, these issues have risen to the forefront of the news as troubled economic times leave many tenants and landlord at an impasse.

 This blog will first discuss the general notice requirements for an unlawful detainer action.
 Then this blog will discuss the tenant-friendly changes implemented by the Court leadership as a response to the Coronavirus pandemic.
 Finally, this blog will briefly examine the efficacy of notices served during California’s state of emergency.
 While this blog primarily focuses on residential tenancies, many of the issues discussed are applicable to commercial tenancies.
 If you are a residential or commercial landlord, you may benefit from consulting with an attorney.